 Scholarly Commons Citation

 Cohen, Stephen B., "Judge Sonia Sotomayor’s Tax Opinions" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 329.
+329.